MewsSystems/gitbook-booking-engine/booking-engine-api/operations/configuration.md

 ## Get configuration

-Preferred initial call used to obtain all static data about distributor configuration for the client.
+Get all configuration data for the specified booking engine instances, including location, supported room and space categories, products, tax environment, and so on.

 ### Request